«MTS.GeoSearch» missing person search service launched by Liza Alert in conjunction with telecom operator

 Read more materials on the topic:

-Rostec is developing a system for the rapid search of missing people
+Rostec is developing a system for quickly searching for missing people

 Big Brother in Obninsk: Rostec and NtechLab launched an AI video analytics system